Unveiling Multiple Descents in Unsupervised Autoencoders: Real World Applications

 \section{Real World Applications}

-In this section, we demonstrate how our findings can be applied to important tasks in machine learning, such as domain adaptation and anomaly detection.
-Our objective is to emphasize the significance of model size selection rather than to compete with state-of-the-art techniques.
+This section highlights the application of our findings to critical tasks in unsupervised learning, such as domain adaptation and anomaly detection, focusing on the importance of model size selection in AEs rather than competing with state-of-the-art methods for these tasks.